-- The four 7 segment LCD digits show the weight on the Cargo Hook and displays various Setup information. - The Legends clarify the digital display. i.e. when the LB Legend is turned on, the display will be pounds, etc. - The Right button is used to Zero the display in the Run Mode and select the digit to be changed in the Setup Mode. - The Left button is used to Un-Zero the display in the Run Mode and scroll the selected digit in the Setup Mode.
+- The four 7 segment LCD digits show the weight on the Cargo Hook and display various setup information. - The Legends clarify the digital display, i.e. when the LB Legend is turned on, the display will be pounds, etc. - The right button is used to Zero the display in the Run Mode and select the digit to be changed in the Setup Mode. - The left button is used to Un-Zero the display in the Run Mode and scroll the selected digit in the Setup Mode.